You can play an active role in your child's education

 Conversation is at the heart of positive parental engagement.
 It’s not necessarily about sitting with your child and helping them with their homework.
 Every parent, regardless of their culture, language or experience, can talk to their child and show an interest in their learning.
 By asking questions, listening and encouraging you child with praise and direction, you can reinforce learning and become an active partner in the educational process.

-We encourage parents to set up a forum for discussion of educational issues relating directly to the school, and to pass on parents' views in regular meetings with the senior leadership team.
+We have termly Parent Forums where we encourage parents to send in topics for discussion or educational issues relating directly to the school, to gather parents' views and suggestions in termly meetings with the senior leadership team.

 Views of all parents are sought every year and reported back to governors and parents.
 The Principal uses this information to refine whole school strategic development plans.